-The faculty includes all instructional personnel holding the academic ranks of Graduate Assistant, Lecturer, Instructor, Assistant Professor, Associate Professor and Professor.
-As of the academic year 2014-15, the University faculty consists of 986 highly qualified and experienced multinational professionals.
+The faculty includes all instructional personnel holding the academic ranks of Professor, Associate Professor, Assistant Professor, Lecturer, Instructor and Graduate Assistant.
+As of the academic year 2016-17, the University faculty consists of about 1100 highly qualified and experienced multinational professionals.

-Currently, the faculty distribution by nationality is: Saudi 39%, American, Australian, British, Canadian and European 27%, others (Middle East, Asia, Far East, Africa, etc.) 34%.
-The faculty distribution by rank is: Professor 15%, Associate Professor 16%, Assistant Professor 27%, Lecturers 28%, Instructors 6%, and Graduate Assistants 8%.
+Currently, the faculty distribution by nationality is: Saudi 34%, American, Australian, British, Canadian and European 22%, others (Middle East, Asia, Far East, Africa, etc.) 43%.
+The faculty distribution by rank is: Professor 12%, Associate Professor 17%, Assistant Professor 31%, Lecturers 28%, Instructors 5%, Post-Doc Fellowship 1% and Graduate Assistants 7%.
 Meanwhile, the faculty distribution by qualifications is: Ph.D.
-60%, Master 26%, and Bachelor 14%.
+62%, Master 27%, and Bachelor 11%.

 Most students at KFUPM are Saudis.
 However, the University offers opportunities for quite a good number of non-Saudi students of high caliber to pursue undergraduate and graduate studies.
 All new undergraduate students are enrolled initially in the Preparatory Year Program where they study English, Mathematics, Computer Science, Physical Science, University Study Skills, Engineering Technology and Physical Education.
 Most of the students live on campus.
 Students do not pay tuition fees.
 Books are supplied free of charge and students have unrestricted access to computer and library facilities.
-The total number of full-time students enrolled during the second term of the year 2014-15 was 7964 (1778 Preparatory-Year, 5263 Undergraduate, and 923 Graduate Students).
+The total number of students enrolled during the second term of the year 2016-17 is 8803 (2343 Preparatory-Year, 5189 Undergraduate, and 1271 Graduate Students).
 The ratio of faculty to students is about 1:12.